HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Data Science/Data Governance Specialist.md

 Welcome to the Data Governance Specialist Interview Preparation !
 This resource is designed to help you ace your Data Governance Specialist interviews with confidence.

+Information Technology (IT) is a field that involves the use of technology to store, retrieve, transmit, and manipulate data.
+It encompasses various aspects, such as computer hardware, software development, networking, and system administration.
+Data Science is a subfield of IT that focuses on extracting valuable insights from large and complex datasets using statistical analysis, machine learning, and data visualization techniques.
+A Data Governance Specialist is a professional who ensures the proper management, quality, and security of data within an organization.
+They develop and implement policies, procedures, and tools to ensure data integrity, compliance with regulations, and efficient data usage.
+They play a crucial role in maintaining data privacy and supporting informed decision-making processes.

 ## 🚀 Overview

 Whether you're a seasoned Data Governance Specialist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Data Governance Specialist interviews to help you prepare and succeed.